Raksha Bandhan (film)

 The film was theatrically released on 11 August 2022, coinciding with Raksha Bandhan and Independence Day.
-It received mixed to positive reviews from critics but was a commercial failure.
+It received mixed-to-positive reviews from critics, but emerged as a box office failure.

 Plot

-Lala Kedarnath, the eldest and only brother of four sisters named Gayatri, Durga, Laxmi and Saraswati, runs a chaat shop named Premlata Chat Bhandar that was started by his grandfather.
+In Old Delhi, Lala Kedarnath, the eldest and only brother of four sisters named Gayatri, Durga, Laxmi, and Saraswati, runs a chaat shop named Premlata Chat Bhandar that was started by his grandfather.
 Lala promises his frail mother on her deathbed that he will only get married after he fulfills the responsibility of marrying his sisters into suitable homes first.
-Lala's relentless efforts of getting his sisters married while upholding his family values go in vain, as he faces hurdles to find suitable grooms due to Laxmi's dark skin, Durga's weight and Saraswati's masculine behaviour.
-At the same time, Lala's commitment to his sisters stands as a huge roadblock for his and his childhood love Sapna's relationship to take off.
+Lala's relentless efforts to get his sisters married while upholding his family values go in vain, as he faces hurdles in finding suitable grooms due to Laxmi's dark skin, Durga's weight, and Saraswati's masculine behaviour.
+At the same time, Lala's commitment to his sisters stands as a huge roadblock for his and, his childhood love, Sapna's relationship to take off.

-Understanding the importance of Lala's vow, Sapna decides to wait till his goal is achieved.
-But her father Harishankar always nags her to get married.
+Understanding the importance of Lala's vow, Sapna decides to wait until his goal is achieved.
+But her father, Harishankar, always nags her to get married.
 Sometime later, Lala manages to gather ₹18 lakh for Gayatri's dowry.
 Gayatri gets married.
-After the marriage, it is revealed that Lala is not their real brother and that their mother adopted him long ago when his real mother died near temple.
-Lala arranges money for Durga and Laxmi's wedding by selling his one kidney, but things didn't go as planned when Gayatri commits suicide by drinking poison.
-Her husband and in-laws were asking for more dowry, She didn't say anything to Lala as she didn't want him to get more stressed.
-Lala realizes the curse of dowry system, and vows that he will make his other three sisters capable enough for their future so they can choose their own groom and marry without a dowry.
+After the marriage, it is revealed that Lala is not their real brother and that their mother adopted him long ago when his real mother died near the temple.
+Lala arranges money for Durga and Laxmi's wedding by selling his one kidney, but things did not go as planned.
+Gayatri's husband and in-laws were asking for more dowry, but she did not say anything to Lala as she did not want him to get more stressed.
+Gayatri commits suicide by drinking poison.
+Lala realizes the curse of the dowry system, and vows that he will make his other three sisters capable enough for their future so they can choose their own groom and marry without a dowry.

 Lala breaks all ties with Sapna and asks her to marry the guy of her father's choice.
-On Sapna's wedding day, Harishankar realizes that she still is in love with Lala and asks her to break the alliance.
-Sapna breaks the marriage and decides to wait for Lala.
-12 years later, Laxmi marries Swapnil, with whom Sapna was getting married but he falls for Laxmi after she broke the engagement.
-Durga completes her graduation and becomes a lawyer, where she gets Gayathri's husband punished by sending him to prison on charges of dowry.
+But on Sapna's wedding day, Harishankar realises that she is still in love with Lala and asks her to break the alliance.
+Sapna breaks the marriage and decides to wait for Lala; her fiancé, Swapnil, later falls for Laxmi and marries her 12 years later.
+Durga completes her graduation and becomes a lawyer, where she gets Gayatri's husband punished by sending him to prison on charges of dowry.
 Later she marries her classmate.
 Saraswati becomes a cop and marries her colleague.
 At last, Lala marries Sapna at the age of 60 after fulfilling his mother's wish.